chachie/shortcuts/README.md

-# Customizable URL & file shortcuts in Emacs
+#  Browser shortcuts in Emacs

-The `Shortcuts` module allows you to define commands in Emacs to quickly access webpages and files.
+The `Shortcuts` module allows you to define commands in Emacs to quickly access web-pages and files.

 ## Use cases

   * Opening one or multiple distinct URLs with a single command
     * Opening a single URL is the equivalent of a browser bookmark
-  * Opening one or multiple webpages from a single [parametrized URL](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL#parameters)
+  * Opening one or multiple web-pages from a single [parameterized URL](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL#parameters)
     * The URL is completed by prompting the user for the missing parameters
   * Copying the URL(s) produced by the above commands (instead of opening)
     * Used for example when sharing the URL(s) in an email or document

 The use cases above are also applicable when opening files instead of URLs.

+## Advantages over browser bookmarks

+  * Allows for browser agnostic bookmarks
+  * Version controlled:
+    * Shortcuts definitions are stored in the Emacs customization file, which can be version controlled.
+  * Accessible from different systems (when the Emacs configuration is the same across these systems).
+  * Allows browsing multiple URLs with a single command

 ## Example